 #2.
 Thank you for providing the lasagna casserole after I had surgery.
 The daisies also looked wonderful on the counter and helped to cheer me up.
 Thanks for remembering me.

 #3.
-Thank you for the bouquet of flowers while I was in the hospital.
+Thank you for the bouquet while I was in the hospital.
 The purple and yellow tulips were beautiful together.
 Ted and the kids also appreciated the spaghetti dinner you provided for them.
 We will see you at church next week!

 #4.
 I am thankful for the flowers and food while I was recovering from surgery.
 The flowers were beautiful to look at when all I could do was lay on the couch.
 I was touched that you remember pizza rolls are my favorite recovery food!
 I ate them all on the same day.